LF-Decentralized-Trust-labs/Naryo/docs/configuration.md

     - `application-sqs.yml`
 - You can override these configurations by using [Spring Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.profiles) to load the appropriate file automatically.
-Alternatively, you can manually specify a profile when running Librevents.
+Alternatively, you can manually specify a profile when running Naryo.
 - To customize settings, place an `application.yml` file alongside your built JAR.
 This will overlay the default values from the included configuration files.

 ## 2. Environment Variables

 You can override any YAML-defined property using environment variables.
-Librevents supports Spring Boot’s syntax for environment variable expansion, meaning many properties are defined as:
+Naryo supports Spring Boot’s syntax for environment variable expansion, meaning many properties are defined as:

 ```yaml